photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 What did one strawberry say to the other strawberry?

-If you weren’t so fresh, we wouldn’t be in this jam!
+“If you weren’t so fresh, we wouldn’t be in this jam!”

 Root beer {#root-beer .unnumbered}
 ---------